Enjoy this short trailer. To watch the full 31:54 video Subscribe now

-Cory Allen is your host and resident Tennessee Valley Muskie Authority.
+Cory Allen is your host and the original Tennessee Valley Muskie Authority.
 Cory has not just fished southern reservoirs a whole lot, he has studied them.
 He possesses a keen understanding of how muskellunge behave in this system and why live bait in the wintertime can put you in the cat birds seat to catch big fish.

 Cory will be using both big and small baits to cover the eating spectrum for winter musky.
 I am sure you have heard tell of the bass or walleye fisherman that caught a nice muskie using small lures.
 So, small live baits are important to your offering.
 By small we mean 4 to 5 inch shiners.
 Hey, and like they say, big bait for big fish.
 For the bigger offering, we will fish 12 to 18 inch rainbow trout.
 Trout make an excellent and very hardy bait.
 They thrive in colder water.